 Upon first seeing Dreamlights a few years ago, my mind was blown.
-I remarked in our Tokyo Disney Resort Trip Report that it takes the light parade concept to the next level.
 By combining a great soundtrack with some plussed versions of the standard floats stateside guests are used to, and then throwing some truly astonishing floats into the mix, Dreamlights had surpassed every other night parade for me.
+In short, it does everything right and takes the night parade concept to the next level.

 After seeing it for the first time, Dreamlights helped ease the pain of the news that SpectroMagic floats had been destroyed.
 The wow-factor of Dreamlights confirmed to me that SpectroMagic should have been peacefully retired years ago, and also what a next-generation nighttime parade really could be.
 Some of this was realized stateside with Paint the Night, which has flashes of greatness, but doesn’t hit the same emotional high notes for me due to the films represented (totally a personal thing) and its shorter duration.
 (Here’s hoping Walt Disney World receives its own new nighttime parade soon.)